jenkins-infra/jenkins.io/content/projects/gsoc/2019/application.md

 #### How will you keep mentors engaged with their students?

-* Each student project will have at least 2+ mentors AND org admin advisor assigned to the project.
+* Each student project will have at least 2+ mentors AND an org admin advisor assigned to the project.
 * Mentors are expected to be accomplished Jenkins contributors, who are passionate about the community/mentorship work.
 * Mentors bring their own project, and they are expected to have a high interest in it
 * Mentors will be directly involved into student selection and interview processes so they will establish connection with successful students early